1930s Fonts & Typography: Art Deco & Beyond

 Sans-Serif Takes Centre Stage

-These fonts have been used since the 19th century but reached new heights.
+These fonts have been used since the 19th century, but have reached new heights.

 Some popular grotesque fonts from the 1930s: